This post may contain affiliate links and we earn when you purchase through one. You can read the full disclosure here.

 But if you don’t need the bottle now, you can leave it to dry overnight and you wouldn’t worry too much.

-Another important thing to note is that condensation is actually from the leftover of the sterilization itself.
+Another important thing to note is that condensation can occur from the leftover of the sterilization itself.

-So, the blobs of water in the bottle won’t adulterate the taste.
+But the truth is this blob of water won’t adulterate the taste.
 Nor will it affect the healthiness of the food you want to prepare for your baby.

 That’s why you can prepare baby food with them immediately (if you are in a hurry).
 And don’t have to feel guilty for doing so.